microsoft/qsharp/vscode/README.md

   and basic syntactic features (brace matching, etc.).
 - Q# cell support in Jupyter Notebooks.
 The extension will detect `%%qsharp` magic cells and automatically update the cell language to Q#.
+- Error checking in Q# source files.

 To install locally:

-- Build the extension by running `build.py` or `build.py --vscode` from the repo root.
+- Build the extension by running `build.py` or `build.py --wasm --npm --vscode` from the repo root.
 - In VS Code, run command "Developer: Install Extension from Location..."
 - Select the `vscode` directory.

-This will enable the extension for all instances of VS Code, applying syntax highlighting to any .qs files that are opened.
+This will enable the extension for all instances of VS Code.

 To scope the extension to only a specific workspace (for example, the `qsharp` repo):